 Foster Grandparents are role models, mentors, and friends to children with exceptional needs.
 The program provides a way for low-income seniors age 55 and over to stay active through volunteer service with children and youth in their communities.

-Foster Grandparents provide their life experience, wisdom, love and attention to encourage, tutor and mentor children and troubled teens in a variety of settings such as schools, Head Start and day care centers, shelters and rehabilitation facilities.
+Foster Grandparents provide their life experience, wisdom, love and attention to encourage, tutor and mentor children and troubled teens in a variety of settings such as schools, Head Start and day care centers.